 - There is technically no limitation to the size of an overall Power BI workbook.
-However, several users have reported to us that they experience significantly decreased performance when the size of their workbook approaches or exceeds 1GB.
+But, several users have reported to us that they experience significantly decreased performance when the size of their workbook approaches or exceeds 1GB.

 One way to overcome these limitations is by investing in a scalable, cloud-based data warehouse for your marketing data.
 Data warehouses solve these size problems because they store data in the cloud, not on your local computer, freeing up your computer’s resources for actually running Power BI.
-The other big reason is that data warehouses are architected to store several terabytes of data, so size will not be an issue as long as it has been correctly architected.
+The other big reason is that data warehouses are architected to store several terabytes of data, so size won’t be an issue as long as it has been correctly architected.